Psychodynamic Perspective

 - Are you spending too much money, abusing substances or engaging in risky behaviors?

 You are not alone in feeling this way.
-From a psychodynamic perspective, these ailments and patterns of behavior have underlying causes and are more than what appear on the outside.
-Most individuals struggle with some form of these ailments.
-Getting professional help for them from a psychodynamic or psychoanalytic approach can be effective, long-lasting, and highly beneficial.
+These ailments and patterns of behavior have underlying causes and are more than what appear on the outside.
+Getting professional help for them from an informed therapist (particularly a trauma-informed therapist) can be effective, long-lasting, and highly beneficial.

-In psychodynamic treatment, the therapist can help the individual bring to surface the underlying material that affect his or her current relationships and patterns of behavior.
-In turn, the individual can gain self-awareness and add to, reject, refine or correct further thoughts, feelings and behaviors.
-Improvement in the person’s personality structure and patterns of behavior takes place in the form of catharsis (an emotional release of underlying material,) insight (working through process,) and the relationship with the therapist, which allow for the assimilation of newly gained insights and experiences of the self into the personality.
-Eventually the individual's life, his or her behaviors, relationships, and sense of self can change in deep and abiding ways.
-Untreated, maladaptive patterns of behavior can be passed down from generation to generation.
+In therapy, the therapist can help the individual bring to surface the underlying material or parts that affect their current relationships and patterns of behavior.
+In turn, the individual can gain self-awareness and agency, and begin to acknowledge, soothe, redirect or understand further thoughts, feelings and behaviors.
+Improvement in the person’s personality structure and patterns of behavior takes place in the form of catharsis (an emotional release and soothing of underlying material or parts,) insight (working through process,) and the relationship with the therapist, which can allow for the assimilation of newly gained insights and experiences into the personality structure.
+Eventually the individual's life, their behaviors, relationships, and sense of self can change in deep and abiding ways.
+Unaddressed, maladaptive patterns of behavior can be passed down from generation to generation.

-Dr. Afshar was trained in the psychodynamic approach, has extensive experience with it, and enjoys utilizing it in her practice.
-She believes that early childhood experiences, temperament, and intrinsic fears can affect one's ability to form relationships, succeed, and thrive in life.
+Dr. Afshar was trained in the psychodynamic approach, but most recently has relied heavily on trauma-informed interventions utilizing attachment based models of therapy, internal family systems, sensorimotor, mindfulness, cognitive behavioral, and neurologically informed interventions.
+Dr. Afshar has extensive experience with these approaches, and enjoys utilizing them in her practice.
+She believes that early childhood experiences, temperament, and intrinsic fears can affect one's ability to form relationships, grow, and be present in life.
 Hence, she joins efforts with the individual to not only modify crippling life patterns and remove incapacitating symptoms, but also to expand the freedom to work and to love.

 Above all, Dr. Afshar strives to listen and to understand.
-She views her relationship with her patients as both a partnership and privilege.
-In turn, she believes the individual gains an ability to learn to listen to and understand him or herself in increasingly complex and useful ways.
+She views her relationship with the individuals in her practice as both a partnership and privilege.
+In turn, she believes the individual gains an ability to learn to listen to and understand themselves in increasingly complex and useful ways.